agbwebdesigns/js_adding_form_fields/README.md

 A Javascript program that adds functionality to a form.

 Added functionality:
-add datecodes to each section of the form add multiple datecodes add new sections for each new datecode add functionality to checkboxes to omit individual sections from printing
+add datecodes to each section of the form, add multiple datecodes, add new sections for each new datecode, add functionality to checkboxes to omit individual sections from printing